 Not to mention, there is so much to do and explore in Rio during Carnival, any time less than a week will feel rushed.

 So with that in mind, try to stay for the entire week of Carnival.
 This will not only save you money but also give you time to recover on some days as Carnival is very exhausting!

 3. Choose accommodation with a kitchen and no bar

 Accommodation prices inflate during Carnival, and so do food and drink prices.
 I strongly recommend staying in a hostel with a kitchen to avoid having to eat out for every meal.

-Even street food prices were inflated and more than I normally would spend on a meal at restaurant!
+Even street food prices were inflated to more than I normally would spend on a meal at a restaurant!
 Cooking meals is a budget saver, especially during Carnival.
 I can’t stress this enough.

 We stayed a few different places in Rio and explored all of the areas.
 Based on our own experiences (and those of friends and fellow travelers) we have hand-picked the BEST hostels and hotels around Rio for Carnival!

 These options are a good balance of comfort, location, and price.
 Ideally, you can stay without breaking the bank completely!

 Selina Lapa (Budget Hostel)